 REPORTING FROM THE FIELD: Outreach continues to work with incarcerated citizens in Lynwood and Pitches

-The next residency of the Stella Adler Outreach Division will be July 24-28, at the Lynwood Correctional Facility’s Women’s division, and the Pitches Detention Center’s young men’s center.
+The next residency of the Stella Adler Outreach Division at the Lynwood Correctional Facility’s Women’s division, and the Pitches Detention Center’s young men’s center will be announced soon!
 Over the course of this week, the Outreach Division will serve over 100 students.

 REPORTING FROM THE FIELD: The launch of the Outreach Division at Twin Towers Correctional Facility